valhuber/Logic-Bank/README.md

 [**See the Logic Bank Overview**](../../wiki/Home) for more on the Business Case, and a detailed walk-through.

 Skeptical?
 You should be.
-Choosing an automated approach with technology ill-suited to transaction processing has serious implications for performance, quality and manageability.
+Choosing an automation technology ill-suited to transaction processing has serious implications for performance, quality and manageability.
-Unlike familiar rules engines, Logic Bank rules are specifically designed to be **scalable and extensible**, and have been proven in practice -
+Unlike familiar rules engines, Logic Bank rules are specifically designed to be **scalable and extensible**, and have been ***proven in practice** -
 [**see Rules Engines**](../../wiki/Rules-Engines),